Burke Museum Jerun Terlaak April 2024 1

 The Aboriginal Collection

 The Burke Museum houses one of the oldest and most comprehensive single collections of its type.
 The museum is now entering Phase 2 of a repatriation project, returning collection objects to their traditional owners.
 This collection of Aboriginal artefacts is considered one of the most significant Aboriginal Collections in Australia, yet the methods of collection were ill-conceived, unethical, and illegitimate.
-Many items were traded or stolen and it is not possible to rule out the possibility of some objects were gained through physical violence.
+Many items were stolen and it is not possible to rule out the possibility of some objects were gained through physical violence.
 The collection has generally been on display since it was purchased in the 1800s, except in 1877 when approximately 80 objects representing Australia, were displayed in the Paris World Expo.
 The collection was removed from display during the 2003 bushfires.
 Since that time only a small number of objects have been on display, reflecting the museum’s recognition of the need to consult with traditional owners regarding the appropriate display of Indigenous object.

 Beechworth Burke Museum Shield Aboriginal